tatukristiani/ForgottenBrotherhoodUnity/README.md

 The project's should've had 3-4 people working on the game, but my team members weren't active until the last week of this project.
 So about 90% of it is made by me.

 This was the first game I developed.

+You can play the game on Simmer.io: https://simmer.io/@tatukristian/forgotten-brotherhood NOTE!
+If the game doesn't work, try to reload the page.